the-moot-point/samsara-customer-sync/README.md

 ### Safety rails

 - Only touch addresses with `externalIds.encompass_id` or tag `ManagedBy:EncompassSync`.
+- Customers with `Account Status` `INACTIVE` are ignored unless explicitly deleted.
 - Two-step delete: tag `CandidateDelete`; hard-delete only with `--confirm-delete` **and** after retention window.
 - Never touch entries in `warehouses.csv` (denylist of Samsara IDs/names).